KeatonMueller/search/README.md

 This project began in 2019 during my junior year of college, and is still ongoing.

+To view it running, visit https://keatonmueller.github.io/#/search.

-To run it, you can clone this repo and run `npm install` followed by `npm start`.
+Alternatively, you can clone this repo and run `npm install` followed by `npm start`.

 ## Info
 The green square is the starting space, and the red square is the ending space.